 2024 (\$) 2023 (\$)

+Raw materials - at cost - 2,766,682

+Reconciliation of movement in net carrying value

 Balance at the beginning of the year 2,766,682 -

 Additions 225,619 2,766,682

 Transfers from prepayments 59,315 -

-Impairment (i) (3,047,516) -
+Impairment () (3,047,516) -

 Disposals (4,100) -

-Balance at the end of the year - 2,766,682
+Balance at the end of the period - 2,766,682

-(i) Following a strategic review, inventory on hand is to be used for research and development use rather than commercial sales.
+(1) Following a strategic review, inventory on hand is to be used for research and development use rather than commercial sales.
 As a consequence, the consolidated entity's ColoSTAT® kits recorded as raw materials inventory were impaired to nil having regard to the expectation that the consolidated entity does not anticipate any material revenue to be earned in future years from existing ColoSTAT® kits on hand.
 Future revenue will be dependent on completion of in vitro diagnostic medical devices regulation standards ('IVDR') transition work and then obtaining regulatory approvals for the new IVDR compliant kits.